lc-cbot/workshop-austin/README.md

     - [Lab 6: Writing a Detection and Response Rule for Known Malicious Hashes](#lab-6-writing-a-detection-and-response-rule-for-known-malicious-hashes)

 > [!IMPORTANT]
 > This guide will provide you with a step-by-step of all the commands we will use throughout this workshop.
 Please reference it as we move forward.
-If you have questions, feel free to ask your group moderator.
+If you have questions, feel free to ask any LimaCharlie team member.

 > [!TIP]
 > **Terms Used in this Workshop**